-Even higher superconducting $T_c$ values above 30 K at ambient pressure were obtained in ultra thin films of $Sm_{1-x-y-z}Eu_xCa_ySr_zNiO_2$ also on $NdGaO_3$ wafers \cite{ChowAriando}.
-The highest $T_c$ so far, of approximately 80 K, was found in well oxygenated single crystals of the double-layer nickelate $La_3Ni_2O_7$ (327 phase) under high pressure of tens of GPa \cite{HighPressure}.
-Another study demonstrated bulk superconductivity in the nickelates, where the reduction process in $CaH_2$ of perovskite $La_{1-x}Ca_xNiO_3$ single crystals yielded the superconducting infinite layer $La_{1-x}Ca_xNiO_{2+\delta}$ phase \cite{PuphalKeimer}.
-However, this also led to cracking of these superconducting crystals.
-Very recently, three studies were reported in which an ambient pressure superconducting $T_c$ onset over 40 K was found in the bilayer 327 phase of nickelate films \cite{Ko,Zhou2024,Liu}.
-In these works, an oxidation annealing step in Ozone was employed in order to get the high $T_c$ phase, unlike previous works on nickelate films where a reduction annealing process, generally in $CaH_2$, was used.
-The highest $T_c$ onset in these studies was obtained in strained $La_2PrNi_2O_7$ films with $T_c$ onset of 48 K by Liu et al. \cite{Liu}. \\
+Even higher superconducting $\mathrm{T}_\mathrm{c}$ values above 30 K at ambient pressure were obtained in ultra thin films of $\rm Sm_{1-x-y-z}Eu_xCa_ySr_zNiO_2$ also on $\rm NdGaO_3$ wafers \cite{ChowAriando}.
+The highest $\mathrm{T}_\mathrm{c}$ so far, of approximately 80 K, was found in well oxygenated single crystals of the double-layer nickelate La$_3$Ni$_2$O$_7$ (327 phase) under high pressure of tens of GPa \cite{HighPressure,Li327press}.
+Pressure turned out to be a very effective lever to control $\rm T_c$ of the nickelates, the cuprates and other superconductors.
+Even in the relatively low $\rm T_c$ of the 112 IL films, it was demonstrated very recently that such free standing films under 90 GP pressure attained $\rm T_c$ onset of 74 K \cite{Lee112press}.
+Fig. 3 of this study that depicts $\rm T_c$ versus pressure, shows a very instructive comparison with other superconductors.
+So strains and pressure have similar and complementary effects on the $\rm T_c$ of superconductors.\\